Seannnnnnnnnnn/ChatSystem/README.md

 ideas of a distributed system.

 This is a project in exploring and implementing these concepts, not an exercise in expert software engineeering.
 There are a few antipatterns within the code and things could be tidied up.
-For the most part however, I am very happy with the final product
+For the most part however, I am very happy with the final. product

 ### What does it do?